Yana-Dyachok/rsschool-cv/cv.md

 * Discord: Yana Dyachok#6659
 * Telegram:[Yana](https://t.me/yana_ins)
 ### About myself:
-I started studying programming in 2021, I am a doctor by education, but I really like programming, it’s very interesting, I love the latest technologies and constant development.
-I want to succeed in my future profession, because it’s much better to develop in the field that you like.
+I'm a doctor by education.
+I started studying programming in 2021, because I really like it, it’s very interesting, I love the latest technologies and constant development I want to succeed in my future profession, because it’s much better to develop in the field that you like.
 In my free time, I work out and watch movies
 ### Skills
 ***
 * HTML(basic knowledge)